BenGroll/QueryMaster/README.md

-# querymaster
+# Querymaster-Service

 ## Installation

 Navigate to the `root directory` of your app (the one that contains the folder `services`).

 Run the following command:
-`git clone git@github.com:cosmopenguin/querymaster.git services/querymaster`
+`git clone https://github.com/BenGroll/QueryMaster.git services/querymaster`

 ## Usage